molysgaard/molysgaard.github.io/content/pages/trajectory-optimization-toolbox.md

 From a users perspective, there are only two components.
 First, the user writes a script that outputs an NLP-problem of the type [@eq:nlp-problem] in a `.json` file.
 This problem description is given as input to the NLP-compiler.
 The NLP-compiler outputs a shared library which contains an efficient solver for the given NLP problem and a C-header for linking to the shared library.
-The user can then use this shared library from any programming language that is able to call standard C-api shared libraries, which is just about any programming language.
+The user can then use this shared library from any programming language that is able to call standard C-api shared libraries giving great interoperabilityinteropability.

 # Example problem: 2D multicopter, trajectory optimization
 In the above video example, the following model is used: